 Due to lack of data for calibration it was determined that a modeling exercise to quantify the load from each source and estimate the total existing load would be ineffective.
-Instead an ecoregion approach was utilized to estimate existing load ranges.
-The CWPRU estimated the typical range for unstable streams within each level III ecoregion in the Tombigbee River Basin.
+Instead an ecoregion approach was utilized to estimate existing load ranges to the tributaries of the oxbow lakes.
+The CWPRU estimated the typical range for unstable streams within each level III ecoregion in the Yazoo River Basin.